anosillus/notebook.vim/README.md

 I don't know much about recent development, but I'm sure there are good projects out there if you look for them, and I think lua is easier to write in now.

 ## issue
-When saving a file, if the destination file is referenced by another program, it may behave strangely over ownership.
+When saving or updating a edited file, if the destination file is referenced by another program(like jupyter file opend by browser), it may behave strangely over ownership.
 I think that is the only concern in this project.

 # Vim-ipynb